Cormac McCarthy Would Drink Here*

 I had heard they were going to be sited at the Hilliard Mills.
 This sent a shudder down my spine.
-Dark, repressed memories of Top Shelf’s stint in those very same mills still wake me in the middle of the night; drenched in sweat and fear.
+Dark, repressed memories of Top Shelf Brewing’s stint in those very same mills still wake me in the middle of the night; drenched in sweat and fear.

-(For those playing along, Top Shelf left/got kicked out of their Hilliard Mills spot and did a half-assed job of building out a new space across town… which is now Parable.
+(For those playing along, Top Shelf left/got kicked out of their Hilliard Mills spot and did a terrible job of building out a new space across town… which is now Parable.
 The guys behind Top Shelf are now trying to be restaurateurs.
 They will not succeed at this.
 And Parable closed after less than a year.)

 Which is, in essence, a rathskeller!
 That’s right, a rathskeller!
 (For you non-link clickers, it’s more or less a basement brewery.)